Jaimeloeuf/UVA-Judge-problems/readme.md

 unsolved folder: is where all the codes and problems that I my currently working on resides.
 In both of tbese folders, there are sub folders for each individual problem/question and they are named by prepending the question/problem number to the start and appending the title of the problem.

+Dec 8, 2018:
+All of my solutions are in either C or C++, might use other languages in the future too.

 As per the liscense anyone can use any of these solutions to do whatever they want with it.
 The purpose of this repo is more for me to store my code safely and for others to reference my work.